 9.4.4 Liquidated Damages.
 CPMC understands, has ascertained and agrees that the City will sustain damages in connection with CPMC's Default of certain obligations under this Agreement.
 The City and CPMC agree that the liquidated damages set forth in this Section 9.4.4 shall be presumed to be the damages actually sustained by the City, and that because of the nature of CPMC's obligations under this Agreement, it would be impracticable or extremely difficult to fix the actual damages.
-Liquidated damages shall be considered not as a penalty but as agreed monetary damages sustained by the City for increased costs, exposures and expenses related to CPMC's Default in connection with such obligations, including but not limited to the loss of seismically safe medical facilities serving area residents and increased costs at S.F.
-General Hospital and the City's other public healthcare facilities.
+Liquidated damages shall be considered not as a penalty but as agreed monetary damages sustained by the City for increased costs, exposures and expenses related to CPMC's Default in connection with such obligations, including but not limited to the loss of seismically safe medical facilities serving area residents and increased costs at S.F.San Francisco General Hospital and the City's other public healthcare facilities.
 Any capitalized term used in this Section 9.4.4 that is not defined shall have the meaning given to such term in Exhibit F.

 AFTER NEGOTIATION, THE PARTIES HAVE AGREED THAT, CONSIDERING ALL THE CIRCUMSTANCES EXISTING ON THE DATE OF THIS AGREEMENT, THE AMOUNTS SET FORTH BELOW FOR EACH SUCH OBLIGATION ARE A REASONABLE ESTIMATE OF THE DAMAGES THAT CITY WOULD INCUR IN SUCH EVENT, TAKING INTO ACCOUNT ALL RELEVANT FACTS AND CIRCUMSTANCES.
-CPMC FURTHER ACKNOWLEDGES AND AGREES THAT ANY COLLECTION OF LIQUIDATED DAMAGES BY THE CITY FROM CPMC UNDER THIS SECTION SHALL NOT RELEASE OR OTHERWISE LIMIT THE LIABILITY OF CPMC FOR ANY OTHER DEFAULT UNDER THIS AGREEMENT EXCEPT AS EXPRESSLY PROVIDED IN SECTION 9.4.4(a).
-BY PLACING THEIR RESPECTIVE INITIALS BELOW, EACH PARTY SPECIFICALLY CONFIRMS THE ACCURACY OF THE STATEMENTS MADE ABOVE AND THE FACT THAT EACH PARTY WAS REPRESENTED

-BY COUNSEL WHO EXPLAINED, AT THE TIME THIS AGREEMENT WAS MADE, THE CONSEQUENCES OF THIS LIQUIDATED DAMAGES PROVISION.
+CPMC FURTHER ACKNOWLEDGES AND AGREES THAT ANY COLLECTION OF LIQUIDATED DAMAGES BY THE CITY FROM CPMC UNDER THIS SECTION 9.4.4 SHALL NOT RELEASE OR OTHERWISE LIMIT THE LIABILITY OF CPMC FOR ANY OTHER DEFAULT UNDER THIS AGREEMENT EXCEPT AS EXPRESSLY PROVIDED IN SECTION 9.4.4(a).
+BY PLACING THEIR RESPECTIVE INITIALS BELOW, EACH PARTY SPECIFICALLY CONFIRMS THE ACCURACY OF THE STATEMENTS MADE ABOVE AND THE FACT THAT EACH PARTY WAS REPRESENTED BY COUNSEL WHO EXPLAINED, AT THE TIME THIS AGREEMENT WAS MADE, THE CONSEQUENCES OF THIS LIQUIDATED DAMAGES PROVISION.

-INITIALS: CITY: CPMC: -----------------------
+INITIALS: CITY: CPMC: ----------- ------- -------

-Therefore, as City's sole and exclusive remedy, a Default in the performance of any following obligations shall be subject to liquidated damages in the amount and as specified in this Section 9.4.4:
+Therefore, as City's sole and exclusive remedy, a Default in the performance of any of the following obligations shall be subject to liquidated damages in the amount and as specified in this Section 9.4.4:

 (a) St. Luke's Opening Commitment.
 If CPMC Defaults as to the St. Luke's Opening Deadline then, commencing on the date of Default as to the St. Luke's Opening Deadline and ending on the Opening of the St. Luke's Hospital, CPMC shall pay to the City the following amounts for the following periods: (i) for the first thirty (30) days, Ten Thousand Dollars (\$10,000) per day, (ii) for days thirty-one (31) through one hundred twenty (120), Twenty-Five Thousand Dollars (\$25,000) per day and (iii) thereafter to the date one year from the first day of such Default, Thirty Thousand Dollars (\$30,000) per day.
-Such payments shall be made monthly, in arrears, commencing on the date that is thirty (30) days after the date that the Cathedral Hill Hospital Opens and on the same day each calendar month thereafter.
-If CPMC fails to Open St. Luke's Hospital on or before the first anniversary of the date that CPMC Opens the Cathedral Hill Hospital, then the liquidated damages under this Section 9.4.4(a) shall end, and thereafter CPMC shall pay the amount set forth in Section 9.4.4(b), provided that CPMC's first payment under Section 9.4.4(b) for the failure to Open St. Luke's Hospital within one year following the St. Luke's Opening Deadline shall be reduced by the amount paid by CPMC under this Section 9.4.4(a).
+Such payments between the number of New Enrollees that CPMC was required to accept under the New Medi-Cal Beneficiaries Commitment for that fiscal year and the number of New Enrollees that CPMC did accept in that fiscal year.